-• Students will be able to apply analytical and critical thinking skills to solve problems applicable to business.
-Promote and help students develop lifelong learning skills needed for professional and personal growth.
+- Apply analytical and critical thinking skills to solve problems applicable to business.
+Promote and help students develop lifelong learning skills needed for professional and personal growth. - Apply knowledge of business principles, concepts, and theories acquired throughout the program. - Communicate business principles and decisions effectively using written and oral communication. - Demonstrate the ability to use technology and computer software applications in business including library and online resources. - Explore ethical issues and their impact on business and society.

-- Students will be able to communicate business principles and decisions effectively using written and oral communication. - Students will be able to demonstrate the ability to use technology and computer software applications in business including library and online resources. - Students will be able to explore ethical issues and their impact on business and society. - Demonstrate the knowledge and skills necessary to complete WNCC's general education requirements for the associate degree. - Students will be able to demonstrate success at transfer institutions.
+- Demonstrate the knowledge and skills necessary to complete WNCC's general education requirements for the associates degree. - Demonstrate success at transfer institutions.